hema-001/LRR/README.md

 # TODO
+-  *Add Installation Instructions for MAC*.
+To cover installation on more operating systems.
 -  *Receiving email for password resetting*.
 Password resetting link is not always sent successfully.

 -  *How assignements should be stored?*  Creating sub-directories on all student submissions course-code/semester/section-number.  (/student-number/course-code/semester/section-number/assignement-title/submission.txt)